Georgian Bay Birds

 Their nobility notwithstanding, Bald eagles will regularly rob other birds of their catches midair and are not above eating carrion, i.e. dead stuff.
 They can and do fish however using the same swoop-and-grab technique shared by Osprey.

-While these birds are known for their dramatic “bald” look, it is only the adults that display this classic colour pattern.
-Young birds have brown heads, with varying amounts of brown and white on their body as they age.
-Only when a bird is about 5 years old does it show the full plumage we know and love.
+While these birds are dramatic “bald” look, is only the adults that display this classic colour pattern.
+Young birds have brown heads, with varying amounts of brown and white on body as age.
+Only when bird is about 5 years old does it show the full plumage we know and love.

-The Bald Eagle’s recovery is a testament to the importance of legislation to protect endangered species.
-Were it not for governments banning DDT, regulating hunting, and encouraging recovery efforts, we might not see Bald Eagles today.
-Let’s make sure we treat today’s endangered species with the same care!
+The Bald Eagle’s recovery is testament to importance of legislation to protect endangered species.
+Not for governments banning DDT, regulating hunting, and encouraging recovery efforts might, not see Bald Eagles today.
+Make sure treat today’s endangered species with the same care!